manan145/Real-Time-Big-Data-Processing/README.md

 - **Control Center and Schema Registry**: Helps in monitoring and schema management of our Kafka streams.
 - **Apache Spark**: For data processing with its master and worker nodes.
 - **Cassandra**: Where the processed data will be stored.

-## What You'll Learn

-- Setting up a data pipeline with Apache Airflow
-- Real-time data streaming with Apache Kafka
-- Distributed synchronization with Apache Zookeeper
-- Data processing techniques with Apache Spark
-- Data storage solutions with Cassandra and PostgreSQL
-- Containerizing your entire data engineering setup with Docker

 ## Technologies